 - Identify several features in a text, such as the characters, plot, and setting.

-- Retell favorite stories.
+- Retell favorite stories in sequential order.

 - Comprehend basic informational texts to learn about a specific topic.